jerry54604/Artket/service/README.md

 # Artket

 This project was generated with [firebase-cli](https://firebase.google.com/docs/cli/).
-This is where the web api code will be, and where we will keep out firebase realtime databse rules.
+This is where the web api code will be, and where we will keep our firebase realtime databse rules.

 ## Setup Environment
 - Run `firebase login` in service root folder, login with arket firebase credential